the logo for carepoint health is blue and green with a sunburst .

 • What happens after a referral is submitted?

-1. After a referral has been made, your client will be sent an email with information about OSP and a link to schedule an appointment.
-Please advise them to check their email!
+1. After a referral has been made, the client will receive an email with a link to schedule an assessment appointment and complete required information.
+Please advise them to check their email.
+If an email address has not been provided, we will contact the client by phone to schedule the assessment and gather the required information.

-3. The assessment will be conducted by phone by a trained therapist.
-During the assessment, the client will be directed to the OSP service that best fits their needs.
-If OSP is not the best fit for them, recommendations will be made for services outside of OSP.
+3. During the assessment appointment, a trained therapist will work with the client to identify their main mental health concern and connect them to the OSP service that best fits their needs.
+If OSP is not the best fit for the client, we will do our best to make recommendations for services outside of OSP.

 • What is the wait time for services after an assessment appointment?